PowerShell vs. CMD: Choosing theRight Tool for Every Task

 - CMD is quicker than PowerShell for those one-time tests.

-Command Syntax Comparison: How They
+Command Syntax Comparison: How They Differ in Execution

 - Basic Command Execution